 - Best Budget Hotel – Holiday Inn Express Waikiki – Centrally located in Waikiki, The Holiday Inn Express Waikiki is just one block from the iconic shores of Waikiki Beach and includes free breakfast for all guests.
 The hotel features a rooftop pool, fitness center, a large sundeck with games, and free Wi-Fi throughout the property.

-- Best Mid-Range Hotel – Hilton Hawaiian Village Waikiki Beach Resort – This is my pick for the best resort on Oahu.
+- Best Mid-Range Hotel – Hilton Hawaiian Village Waikiki Beach Resort – This is my pick for the best resort in Oahu.
 The resort includes five fabulous swimming pools and a beachfront saltwater lagoon.
 The hotel offers guests daily on-site activities, including lei-making, yoga, hula, and exercise classes.

 - Best Luxury Hotel – Sheraton Waikiki – The Sheraton Waikiki is just one of the fantastic luxury resorts in Waikiki.
-The hotel features a stunning infinity pool that overlooks the ocean with a great view of Diamond Head Crater.
+The hotel features a stunning infinity pool overlooking the ocean with a great view of Diamond Head Crater.
 The hotel features four dining options; I recommend going to RumFire for happy hour cocktails and delicious small plates that can be shared.

 2. Downtown Honolulu

-The Kakaako district is my absolute favorite place to find cute local shops and unique cuisines.
+The Kakaako district is my favorite place to find cute local shops and unique cuisines.
 SALT at Our Kakaako offers an array of eateries, including Moku Kitchen, ARVO, and Highway Inn.